stashed/docs/docs/guides/latest/volumes/overview.md

 6. Finally, when the restore process is completed, the Job sends Prometheus metrics to the Pushgateway and update the `RestoreSession` status to reflect restore completion.

-### Why use Function-Task model to backup or restore a volume?
+### Why use Function-Task model to backup or restore a volume

 You might be wondering why we have used [Function](/docs/concepts/crds/function.md) and [Task](/docs/concepts/crds/task.md) to backup or restore a volume.
 Well, let us explain.